-More than denial, anosognosia is a lack of awareness of impairment – most people do not even know they are ill – and it affects up to 81% of those with Alzheimer’s disease.
+Anosognosia is more than just denial, it is a lack of awareness that one is impaired.
+Sadly, most Alzheimer’s patients do not know they are ill.
+Anosognosia affects up to 81% of those with Alzheimer’s disease.
 A Place for Mom recently had the opportunity to speak with the Treatment Advocacy Center to learn more about anosognosia and Alzheimer’s.

-When President Woodrow Wilson had a stroke in 1919, his physical health was slightly impacted, but his mental health suffered.
+When President Woodrow Wilson had a stroke in 1919, his physical health was slightly impacted, but his mental health had drastically suffered.
 Film director Errol Morris, in an opinion column in the New York Times, wrote, “his close associates noticed a change in his personality.
 He became increasingly suspicious, even paranoid, without having the dimmest awareness of the fact that he was perhaps becoming a different person.”
 Edwin Weinstein, a neuropsychiatrist who reviewed Wilson’s case in the 1970s, deemed this a classic case of anosognosia — a lack of awareness that one is impaired.

-The Definition of Anosognosia
+The Definition of Anosognosia?

-In fact, it is very difficult for caregivers and family members to make progress with a person’s illness when a loved one is showing signs of anosognosia.
-Yet, the condition is alarmingly common.
+It is very difficult for caregivers and family members to make progress with a person’s illness when a loved one is showing signs of anosognosia.
+The condition, however, is alarmingly common.
 The review of the literature reports that after a stroke, some studies show up to 77% of patients suffer anosognosia at least temporarily.
 Anosognosia occurs frequently in those with mental illness, people who have suffered a traumatic brain injury, as well as people with Alzheimer’s and other types of dementia.2

 Why Anosognosia Occurs

 Studies suggest that deterioration in the frontal lobes may be involved.
 According to the New York Times’ New Old Age blog, the frontal lobes “play[s] an important role in problem-solving, planning and understanding the context and meaning of experiences and social interactions.”
 To put it another way, our right brain is wired to detect anomalies and new information and incorporate these into our sense of reality, says the neuroscientist Dr. V.S.
 Ramachandran, also in the New York Times.
 When something happens to damage that part of the brain — a stroke or dementia, for instance — then “the left brain seeks to maintain continuity of belief, using denial, rationalization, confabulation and other tricks to keep one’s mental model of the world intact.”

 Anosognosia and Alzheimer’s